goodwright/imaps-nf/README.md

 1. A config file in `conf/`.
 2. A schema file in `schema/`.
 3. A test suite somewhere in `tests`.
-4. A markdown documentation file in `docs/`.
+4. A markdown documentation file in `docs/` (unless it is a module wrapper).

 ## Pipelines